dzekelid/lists/_listings/sendgrid/apis.md

   properties:
   - type: x-openapi-spec
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/lists/master/_listings/sendgrid/contactdb-recipients-recipient-id-lists-get.md
-- name: SendGrid Delete Contactdb Lists
+- name: SendGrid Get Contactdb Lists
   description: |-
-    **This endpoint allows you to delete multiple recipient lists.**
+    **This endpoint allows you to retrieve all of your recipient lists.
+If you don't have any lists, an empty array will be returned.**

     The Contacts API helps you manage your [Marketing Campaigns](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/index.html) recipients.
   image: http://kinlane-productions.s3.amazonaws.com/api-evangelist-site/company/logos/sendgrid-logo.png